lambdaclass/stark_compass_explorer/README.md

 ### RPC Provider

 You now have the choice of connecting the explorer to an RPC API provider of your choice, e.g. Infura with an API key, or by running your own Juno node.

+To fully utilize the capabilities of the explorer, it is crucial to connect it to an RPC provider that is compatible with the [starknet-specs v0.5.0](https://github.com/starkware-libs/starknet-specs).

 To run it locally, you'll need to set the RPC API url of the network.
 If you're using a provider like Infura, this will look something like this: `https://starknet-mainnet.infura.io/v3/your_api_key`